A Point-free Perspective on Lax extensions and Predicate liftings: Preliminaries

-There are far too many examples and constructions to mention here. \citet{KV16} provided a concise survey oriented to applications in coalgebra and logic that deals mostly with lax extensions to \(\REL\).
-Regarding lax extensions to \(\Rels{\V}\), the works within the framework of \emph{monoidal topology} (e.g~\citep{CH04, Sea05, SS08}) encompass a substantial amount of results. \end{example}
+\citet{KV16} provide a concise survey oriented towards applications of lax extensions in coalgebra and logic that deals mostly with lax extensions to \(\REL\).
+Regarding lax extensions to \(\Rels{\V}\), work within the framework of \emph{monoidal topology} \citep{CH04, Sea05, SS08} encompasses a substantial amount of results.